 Make a copy of your identification documentation such as your driver’s license, social security card, and passport.
 Scan these items and save them in your e-mail or on a flash drive.
-I had a friend who had her passport stolen in Mexico, but she had electronic copies of her identification, and was able to go to the US Embassy and get government-issued documents that allowed her to board the plane back home.
+So if you’re traveling to Malaysia for the first time with your kids, you need to fill out the visa application form first, and then keep a copy of your documents with you at all times.
+I had a friend who had her passport stolen in Mexico, but she had electronic copies of her identification and was able to go to the US Embassy and get government-issued documents that allowed her to board the plane back home.

 Take out at least $100 cash, preferably in small bills.
 You’ll need them for tips, taxis, and services that don’t accept credit cards.

 It’s a good idea to give your travel itinerary to a few people such as family, close friends, or a neighbor.
 However, I have to give my PSA here, it’s NOT a good idea to post your trip on Facebook, Twitter, or any other social media.
 That’s how people find out which houses are safest to rob.

 While preparing to travel, you might also find this post helpful: Preparing for House Sitters